mrfdev/CMI/Resources/FAQ/cmi-running-1.17.0.md

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Test setup

 - Before you actually update your live server it's recommended to have a test instance you can try stuff out on.
 This way you can detect issues and concerns early and learn to address those.
-Without risking your live server. especially while CMI 9 is in Beta, and Minecraft 1.17 is still unstable.
+Without risking your live server. especially while CMI 9 is in beta, and Minecraft 1.17 is still unstable.
 - If this testing takes hours and days and you have new live data because players keep playing, obviously take the live server offline and backup again, before making the final changes.

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Before we start to install and/or upgrade CMI 9 to the latest available beta setup

 - /stop your server.
 Do the backup thing, and make a test server.

 - Go to SpigotMC and buy CMI if you haven't yet.
-And use BuildTools.jar from SpigotMC to build the latest version of Spigot 1.17.0, and get the latest beta build of CMI 9, which is 9.0.0.1, here is the link: <https://www.spigotmc.org/resources/3742/>
+And use BuildTools.jar from SpigotMC to build the latest version of Spigot 1.17.0 or download Paper 1.17 from their site, and get the latest beta build of CMI 9, which is 9.0.0.1, here is the link: <https://www.spigotmc.org/resources/3742/>

 - If you are not yet running CMI Lib 1.0.2.1 then it will automatically download it.
 If this isn't the case due to firewalls or whatever reason, you can also manually download CMI Lib 1.0.2.1 here: <https://www.spigotmc.org/resources/87610/>